aaron-rust/hdr-image-viewer/README.md

 ## Features

 - Display of HDR images via the Wayland color-management-v1 protocol
-- 100x zoom with cursor-centered scaling
-- Persistent zoom/pan state for image comparison
+- 100x zoom with cursor-centered scaling, WASD movement and persistent zoom/pan state for seamless image comparison
-- Fullscreen mode (F11 or double-click)
-- Keyboard navigation
+- High performance with animations developed for maximum smoothness on high refresh rate displays up to 240 Hertz
 - PNG and AVIF format support
 - Large file handling (up to 1 GiB)